gaqzi/reflections/notes/python/string_interning.md

 print(x is y)  # prints True
 ```

-Here the strings are interned and running the snippet will print `True` on the console.
+Here, the strings are interned and running the snippet will print `True` on the console.

 ## What strings are interned?

-CPython performs String Interning on constants such as Function Names, Variable Names, String Literals, etc. This [snippet](https://github.com/python/cpython/blob/7d7817cf0f826e566d8370a0e974bbfed6611d91/Objects/codeobject.c#L537) from the CPython codebase suggests that when a new Python object is created, the interpreter is interning all the compile-time constants, names, and literals.
+CPython performs string interning on constants such as Function Names, Variable Names, String Literals, etc. This [snippet](https://github.com/python/cpython/blob/7d7817cf0f826e566d8370a0e974bbfed6611d91/Objects/codeobject.c#L537) from the CPython codebase suggests that when a new Python object is created, the interpreter is interning all the compile-time constants, names, and literals.
 Also, Dictionary Keys and Object Attributes are interned.
 Notice this:

 ```python